-Indirect quotations are documented according to the common practice of your discipline, for example using 'see', 'cf.', or no addition at all, etc. Though the style of reference can differ
+Indirect quotations are documented according to the common practice of your discipline, for example using 'see' or 'cf.'.
+Though the style of reference can differ depending on the practices of the respective discipline, it must be consistent throughout the whole article / monograph.